 Steve Jobs said, “Great things in business are never done alone, they’re done by a team.”
 The lesson about teamwork is essential to remember in a professional environment where a lack of collaboration often leads to disaster.

-However, one thing is certain; everyone involved has a clear picture ahead of them and work together from conceptualization to the finishing stages of the project.
+However, one thing is certain; everyone involved has a clear picture ahead of them and works together from conceptualization to the finishing stages of the project.

 From the moment you start your project, working with a team becomes a necessity as no project can be completed without them.
 Learning how to foster a culture of collaboration should be one of your top priorities if you want to become an effective project manager.

-How to ensure effective collaboration in a project team
+How to ensure effective collaboration between project teams

 We have listed down eight necessary steps you can take to ensure that it doesn’t happen.